GillesArcas/numsed/README.md

 * assignments, including multiple assignments, augmented assignments and chained assignments,
 * control flow statements (if-elif-else, while-else, break, continue, pass, exit),
 * function definitions and calls,
 * print function,
-* global statement,
-* string constants only allowed as print arguments.
+* string constants only allowed as print arguments,
+* characters in strings are limited to ASCII-32 (space) to ASCII-125 ("}")
+  less the characters "@", "|" and ";" which are used in sed snippets,
+* global statement.

 The following limitations are checked during conversion:

 * functions must be defined as module level instructions,
 * functions have only positional arguments with no default values,
-* functions must return integer (with the exception of the predefined function divmod),
+* functions must return an integer (with the exception of the predefined function divmod),

 Note also that there is no limitations (less memory) on recursion.